emre-donmez/FileController/README.md

 **Input Parameters:**
 - `Token`: User identity where files will be uploaded.
-- `Path`: Path where the files will be uploaded.
 - `Files`: List of files to be uploaded.

 **Success Status:** 200 OK
 - Returns a response containing details of the files created after a successful upload operation.